live-codes/livecodes/docs/docs/configuration/configuration-object.md

 })();
 ```

-Alternatively, the URL [query parameter](./query-params.md) `config` can provide a URL to a JSON representation of the configuartion object to be used while initializing the app.
+Alternatively, the URL [query parameter](./query-params.md) `config` can provide a URL to a JSON representation of the configuration object to be used while initializing the app.

 Example: